 ‘Selmeston’ describes both the local government and the ecclesiastical parishes of that name, which share boundaries but have wholly separate administrations.
 For local government purposes, Selmeston is a Parish Meeting, the lowest tier of local government.
 It held its first meeting as such in 1894.

 A Parish Meeting is usually appropriate where the population is fewer than 150.
 Unlike a Parish Council, a Parish Meeting is not a corporate body representing its electors but consists of all the electors, who must elect a chairman annually.
 The chairman has responsibility for every aspect of the civil administration of the parish, including the holding of any property and the protection of amenities such as footpaths.
 In the case of Selmeston, the only significant property is the war memorial, for which nearby Alciston has joint responsibility.
 The village hall is managed separately from the Parish Meeting, by trustees appointed under a trust deed.

-Wealden district council is the next tier of government, and Selmeston is part of the Arlington ward, which also includes Alciston, Berwick, Chalvington & Ripe, Deanland and Laughton.
+Selmeston is part of the Arlington ward of Wealden DC, which also includes Alciston, Berwick, Chalvington & Ripe, Deanland and Laughton.

 The parliamentary district for Selmeston is Lewes.
 The general election in 2019 re-elected a Conservative, Maria Caulfield.

-Agendas for forthcoming meetings can be found below as well as published in the Parish News, posted on the Parish notice board (outside the village hall) and circulated by email to those residents who have provided an email address.
+Agendas for forthcoming meetings can be found below as well as published in the Parish News and circulated by email to those residents who have provided an email address.

 Minutes of meetings, which normally take place twice a year, in April/May and October/ November, will be circulated by email to residents and can also be downloaded below.